Real value to real game-changers

 Co-Founder & Managing Partner

-Rajat has been called "One of the top 15 college entrepreneurs in the nation" by Forbes and at Penn, Rajat built and sold ThirdEye, a company dubbed as "Philadelphia's Top College Startup"; ThirdEye was a product that empowers visually impaired persons by verbally recognizing what they are looking at.
+Rajat has been called "One of the top 15 college entrepreneurs in the nation" by Forbes and at Penn, Rajat built and sold ThirdEye, a company dubbed as "Philadelphia's Top College Startup"; ThirdEye was a product that empowers visually impaired persons by verbally recognizing what they are looking at using computer vision.
 Rajat believes that all schools should encourage entrepreneurship and highlights his views on how we can fix our currently broken education system in his book What High School Didn’t Teach Me: A Recent Graduate’s Perspective on How High Schools are Killing Creativity.
-He is a contributor at Forbes and HuffPost and has a BS from Wharton and a MSE from Penn Engineering.
+He is currently a contributor at Forbes and HuffPost.
+In the past he worked as the Interim COO of the IoT startup MainTool, was part of the Equity Crowdfunding team at Indiegogo, was a Kleiner Perkins KPCB Fellow, and worked in VC at Red and Blue Ventures (Warby Parker and Jet.com).
+He attended the University of Pennsylvania for a BS in Economics from Wharton and a MS in Engineering from Penn Engineering.

 Ted Funk is an undergraduate student at the Villanova School of Business majoring in Finance and minoring in Entrepreneurship.
 He is currently running his clothing brand Sonder, is involved with the Be Positive foundation seeking to make a difference in the lives of kids with pediatric cancer, and is a member of the Equity Society at Villanova, a society that actively manages a portfolio of securities for the University.
 Ted also has experience in law after spending a summer working for Wilkinson Law LLP.
 He is also one of the Founding Fathers of the Pi Kappa Phi fraternity at Villanova University.